- Regular price

 This has to be one of the most useful and beautiful cut flowers ever!

-Dreamy, domes of elegant white petals bringing a relaxed meadow vibe to any display.
+Dreamy, domes of elegant white petals bring a relaxed meadow vibe to any display.
 A cloud of delicate, lacy umbellifers….great mixed with almost any other flower, add these to a vase and immediately you get a country cottage feel and can breathe easily again.

 Ammi is a hardy annual and so can be sown either in late Aug/early Sept or in April/May once the soil has warmed up a bit.